vasilakisfil/Introspected-REST/README.md

 Also say that hypermedia ~= HATOEAS

 say about atom+json example!!
-A totally new Media Type that we need to manually understand..
+A totally new Media Type that we need to manually understand.. explain that when we talk about Media Type, we don't neceserily mean HTTP's media type!